Aux frontières du possible: Development

 Before becoming a writer, Jacques Bergier was a chemical engineer.
 He was also a spy and resistance fighter during the Second World War.
 Jacques Bergier was deported to the Mauthausen-Gusen concentration camp from November 1943 to May 1945 for creating a scientific espionage network: Marco-Polo.
 He received many decorations, both for his discoveries in the field of chemistry and for his exploits as a spy.
 It is from his scientific knowledge and his experience as a spy and resistance fighter that Jacques Bergier writes most of his books, including L'Espionnage scientifique which is at the origin of the series Aux frontières du possible.

-In an interview published in Télémagazine on October 9, 1971, Jacques Bergier explains how he came up with the idea for the soap opera: "By filing my papers, a few years ago, I found a certificate that had been sent to me in 1946, signed by Marshal Montgomery.
+In an interview published in Télémagazine on October 9, 1971, Jacques Bergier explains how he came up with the idea for the series : "By filing my papers, a few years ago, I found a certificate that had been sent to me in 1946, signed by Marshal Montgomery.
 He congratulated me for the espionage work I had done during the war.
 But this certificate was issued to me not from a particular nation, but from the United Nations.
 It gave me the idea that there could, perhaps be, a secret service of the United Nations, working only for peace.
 I expressed this idea quite seriously in my book: Scientific Espionage."